-My own intellectual and political reflexes reflect such a deep-seated American liberalism that I have devoted significant energy in recent years to trying to understand what drives American conservative thinking.
+My own intellectual and political reflexes reflect such a deep-seated American progressivism that I have devoted significant energy in recent years to trying to understand what drives American conservative thinking.

 City councilwoman Jan Martin says she hears this all the time.
 That it's become a matter of faith in the city that private is better.
 And she tells us a story.
 In the dark days, after the tax measure was defeated, city council was having another meeting about slashing government.